brisbanesocialchess/.github/profile/README.md

     </a>
 </p>

 Our Discord server is the best place to stay updated on upcoming meetups, online tournaments, and community activities.
-Everyone is welcome, from beginners to seasoned players!
+Everyone is welcome, from beginners to seasoned players.

 ## 👑 FIDE Masters Welcome